James Thornton (environmentalist): Personal life

 Thornton is a Zen Buddhist.
 He did a retreat with the Indian teacher Mother Meera in Germany for 14 months, after which he started Positive Futures, an organization to teach meditation to environmental activists.
 For some years he was executive director of the Heffter Research Institute, which worked on the medical application of hallucinogens among other neuroscience developments.
 For Theodore Roszak he wrote one of the founding documents for the ecopsychology movement, an early precursor of Wild Law.

 He was ordained a priest in the Soto Zen order at the Zen Center of Los Angeles in April 2009, by Roshi Wendy Egyoku Nakao.
 Attraction to study with the Japanese Zen Master Taizan Maezumi Roshi, was a reason why Thornton moved to San Francisco in 2009.

 Thornton wrote A Field Guide to the Soul, a guide to spiritual practice.
 He also co-authored a major study of company reporting law 'Environmental and social transparency under the Companies Act 2006: Digging Deeper' and his first novel Immediate Harm was published in 2011, and his second novel Sphinx the Second Coming came out in 2014.

 Thornton is a frequent blogger on the Huffington Post.
 He co-wrote Client Earth: Building an Ecological Civilization with his husband Martin J. Goodman.
 It won Judges' Choice in the Business Book Awards 2018.

 His debut poetry collection The Feynman Challenge, which takes up a challenge by the physicist Richard Feynman that poets should tackle the realities of science, came out from Barbican Press in the UK in 2017.
 E.O.
 Wilson says of it: 'In this unusual and exceptionally interesting work, James Thornton speaks as both a poet who has colonized science and a scientist who speaks a poetic tongue.'
+Further titles, including the recent Nature, My Teacher, are featured on James Thornton's Author Page on Barbican Press.